minerfarm/mfminersconf/README.md

-# pimpminers-conf
+# mf-miners-conf

 ## Purpose

-This file is used by the PiMP OS 2.x applications `pimp` and `pimpup`, PiMP Operations (minerbuilder, jenkins), and PiMP OS 3.x applications, so far `confgen` and `benchtest`.
+This file is used by the MFOS OS 3.x applications including `confgen` and `benchtest`, Miner.farm DevOps (minerbuilder, jenkins)
 It is written by multiple automation tools.
 It is not meant to be user-editable.

-On PiMP Rigs, it is central to the operation of the applications and miners.
+On MFOS Rigs, it is central to the operation of the applications and miners.
 It gets overwritten and updated periodically with updates.

 ## Structure